aip-dev/google.aip.dev/README.md

 plenty!) check out [Contributing to the project][] to see how you can write AIPs for others to follow.

-[Frequently Asked Questions]: /faq
+[frequently asked questions]: /faq
-[Adopting AIPs in your company]: /adopting
+[adopting aips in your company]: /adopting
-[Contributing to the project]: /contributing
+[contributing to the project]: /contributing

 ## License